KLudvig/HappyTrack/README.md

 A tracker to visualize and analyze your happiness over time and the reasons behind it.
 Created with React, Node.js and MongoDB.

 ## Install
 First, install all dependencies.
-There are two package.json files, one for frontend and one for backend.
+There are two package.json files, one for Frontend and one for Backend.

-First install frontend dependencies.
+Install Frontend dependencies.
 ```
 yarn install
 ```

-Then install backend dependencies
+Install Backend dependencies in the client folder.
 ```
 cd client
 yarn install
 ```

-Lastly, make sure mongoDB is installed.
-Add your database in the .env_sample file, and rename the file to .env (for example: 'mongodb://127.0.0.1:27017')
+Lastly, add your database in the .env_sample file, and rename the file to .env
+Example: 'mongodb://127.0.0.1:27017'
 ```
 MONGO_DB="YOUR_DATABASE_HERE"
 ```